ZEISS-PiWeb/PiWeb-Api/_pages/0122-restapi-dataservice-configuration.md

 ### General Information

-The PiWeb configuration consists of a list of attributes for all types of entities.
+The PiWeb configuration consists of a list of attributes for each entity type.
-The different types of entites are:
+The different entity types are:

 * *parts*,
 * *characteristics*,